 The approved status recognises that a name that has been reserved at the registry but, has yet to be used to either start a new company or to change the name of an existing company.
 Reserved company names are held in some countries for up to 3 months.

 This refers to a company that is no longer registered and has been removed from the company register.
 This can be for various reasons including failure to file annual returns.
 The document filing history with the registry will usually indicate why the company has been struck off.

-In offshore jurisdictions like Belize and the BVI the non-payment of annual renewal fees will make your offshore company lose its status of good standing.
-The Registrar of Companies will add late penalties and then proceed to strike-off your company from the Registry, for non-payment of fees.
+In offshore jurisdictions like Belize and the BVI the non-payment of annual government fees will make your offshore company lose its status of Good Standing.
+The Registrar of Companies will add late penalties and then proceed to strike-off your company, for non-payment of fees.